yonetaniryo/numpy2tfrecord/README.md

 # numpy2tfrecord

-Simple helper library to convert numpy data to tfrecord, and build tensorflow dataset from the tfrecord.
+Simple helper library to convert a collection of numpy data to tfrecord, and build a tensorflow dataset from the tfrecord.

 ## Installation
 ```sh